ennioVisco/decent-tools/README.md

 Similarly to the previous one, it is possible to give multiple distributed alphabets as input by writing them in a file, each representing a different architecture of the system.
 The options used for this benchamrk are:
--`-multi_dalpha [filename]`: parses the distributed alphabets in the given file and performs the enforcement for each of them.
+- `-multi_dalpha [filename]`: parses the distributed alphabets in the given file and performs the enforcement for each of them.
--`-n_alpha [integer>0]`: specifies the number of distributed alphabets in the file.
+- `-n_alpha [integer>0]`: specifies the number of distributed alphabets in the file.

 Other options are also mandatory:
 - `-n [integer>0]` to indicate the number of formulae to be enforced for each formula size,